TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 6/Isaiah 6.4.md

 ---

-And the foundations of the thresholds shook at the voice of him that cried, and the house was filled with smoke.
+The foundations of the thresholds shook at the voice of him who called, and the house was filled with smoke.